-We are establishing a coalition with active local community groups, faith groups, trade unions, political parties and many more to make sure everyone’s voice is heard.
+We have established a coalition with active local community groups, faith groups, trade unions, political parties and many more to make sure everyone’s voice is heard.

 We aim to work with local partners to spread the word, host local consultation meetings and gather ideas and support for an alternative vision for the Holloway site.

 Who is managing A Community Plan for Holloway?

 A Community Plan for Holloway is organised by the Centre for Crime and Justice Studies, an independent charity based in London.
 We don’t take money from big business, or from government.
 We also don’t represent or promote the views of any one political party or interest.

 In our work, we make the case for a shift from this country’s over-reliance on criminal justice institutions like the police and prisons, and an investment in those public services that improve everyone’s lives – like health, education, housing, welfare, local government.
 We want to offer a positive alternative vision of what can exist in the footprint of closed prison sites.

 This project is funded by Trust for London, a charitable funder working to reduce poverty and inequality in London.

 To speak to a member of the team…